 In this post, we are going to study alternator vs generator.
-Also, we will see multiple specifications in between them like definition, construction, internal parts, working role, function, use, speed, size, and many more.
+Also, we will see multiple specifications like definition, construction, internal parts, working role, function, use, speed, size, and many more.

 The alternator and generator are electromagnetic devices that help to generate electricity.
 Both are working based on the same principle of Faraday’s law of electromagnetic induction.

 The device which converts mechanical energy into electrical energy in the form of alternating current (AC) is called as an Alternator.

 Sometimes, alternator is called as AC generator or Synchronous generator.

 The device which converts mechanical energy into electrical energy in the form of alternating current (AC) or direct current (DC) is called as a Generator.

 What is the difference between Alternator and Generator.